Transfer of Membership Interest in LLC: Everything to Know

 Buy-sell provisions in an Operating Agreement don't cover selling the business to a third-party.
 To sell the business, you need to find a buyer and agree on the selling price.
 You may need the services of an experienced business valuation expert and/or have the buyer examine your books.
 There may be complex financial implications connected with the sale.
 It's recommended you consult with an attorney who is well-versed in buying and selling LLCs.

 One method of getting rid of your LLC interest is to just abandon it, if that is allowed under state and the specific LLC's Operating Agreement.
 To establish abandonment, the person giving up the interest must provide notice to the LLC and other members that they are abandoning their membership rights and interests.
 This does not require the consent of remaining members.
 However, it does not eliminate any personal liability the member had to third parties prior to the abandonment.

 If you have questions regarding a transfer of membership interest in LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.